Tanimal19/MARK/README.md

 # About ❓
 As a noob in computer science,
-I make this small project to improve myself during my sophomore winter vacation.
+I start this project to improve myself at my sophomore winter vacation.
+Currently, this project is still working in progress, since I'm too lazy.
+It is a project for fun, so I'm not going to release it for other to use.

 `Victor` is a simple markdown editor that supports several voice commands,
 which is helpful when you want a snack but don't want to dirty your keyboard.

-Currently, this project is still working in progress,
-since I'm too lazy to achieve the original goal (which is training an AI model to recognize voice commands).

 By the way, `Victor` is the combination of `voice` and `editor` (very intuitive).

+Demo Video (for fun):

 <br>
 <br>